Baelrin/Mind_Maze/README.md

 # Mind_Maze

-Welcome to the Number Guessing Game!
+Welcome to the Mind_Maze!
 This project is a fun and interactive way for users to guess a number within a specified range.
 It's designed to be both entertaining and educational, providing a practical example of Python programming concepts such as loops, conditionals, and user input.

 ## Features